wmjordan/PowerJSON/README.md

 	* NamingConvention: control the naming convention of serialized fields and properties.
 It has added support for camel-case, uppercase names.
 	* SerializeStaticMembers: control whether static fields or properties should be serialized.
 (2015-4-2)
 	* ShowReadOnlyFields: control whether readonly fields should be serialized.
 (2015-4-7)
+	* Manager: the serialization and deserialization manager which enables invasiveless serialization control.
+(2015-4-23)

 This fork also fixed some issues in the original fastJSON project:
 	* The serialized Enum value could be incorrect when the underlying type is Int64 or UInt64.